Housing & Neighborhoods

 Living in Maricopa, Arizona

-Maricopa’s major construction boom of the mid 2000s resulted in a community where 99% of all homes built in Maricopa are single-family detached units.
+Maricopa’s major construction boom of the mid 2000s resulted in a community where the majority of all homes built are single-family detached units.
+In recent years, as the City’s population has grown, so has the range of housing choices, including multi-family, and more of these projects are in planning or under construction.

-Home prices in Maricopa are on average 20 to 25 percent less than comparable homes in other metro markets, and these homes are larger, newer, and in safe neighborhoods.
+Home prices in Maricopa are 13% less than comparable homes in the Phoenix Metro, and these homes are larger, newer and in safe neighborhoods.

 Because it is a new city, almost all housing in Maricopa has been built in well-planned subdivisions.